Gar Forman: Chicago Bulls

 Forman joined the Chicago Bulls as a scout in 1998.
 In 2004, he was named the team's Director of Player Personnel.
 He was named general manager of the Bulls on May 21, 2009.

 As general manager, Forman supervised player personnel, coaching, scouting, training, and administration.
 During the summer of 2010, Forman led the charge to reload a Bulls squad after two consecutive .500 seasons and early playoff exits.
 On June 23, 2010, Forman named Tom Thibodeau the 18th head coach of the Chicago Bulls.

 During his tenure with the Bulls (as general manager, and previously as Director of Player Personnel), Forman oversaw the drafting of Taj Gibson (First Team All-Rookie 2010), Derrick Rose (NBA Rookie of the Year 2009 and 2011 MVP), Kirk Hinrich (NBA All-Defense Team 2007), and Ben Gordon (NBA Sixth Man of the Year 2005).

 Forman was criticized for passing on the opportunity to draft several notable players, including Draymond Green, Jae Crowder, Isaiah Thomas, Caris LeVert, Malcolm Brogdon, Tim Hardaway Jr., Chandler Parsons, Mason Plumlee, Seth Curry and Rudy Gobert, all of whom were taken either late in the draft, or went undrafted.
 Most general managers also missed on those players.

 Forman was relieved of his general manager duties on April 13, 2020.

-On December 10, 2020, Forman was given a special advisor role in the New Orleans Pelicans front office.
+On December 10, 2020, Forman was hired as a special advisor to the New Orleans Pelicans front office.